 Sweet’s has been around for over twenty years, and it has always had a strong reputation as one of the best copper terminators on the market.
 The product itself is straightforward to use, and instructions are clearly printed on the bottle.

 This isn’t a quick clean solvent, nor is it a CLP.
 So, after use, you will want to use an oil to re-lubricate your bore to prevent rust.
 The great thing about this is it will work miracles on rifles that have taken a hammering.
 If you’re into historic gun collecting and restoration, then this is a great product.

 It is important to remember that this is a strong solvent, and it isn’t recommended to be left in for longer than 15 minutes as it could cause damage to your barrel.
 We recommend taking extreme care when using Sweet’s 7.62 solvent if you work around animals.

 The other thing to note is it contains 5% ammonia, so it is advised to clean your rifles in a well-ventilated area.
 Cleaning your guns on your kitchen workspace with Sweet’s 7.62 is likely to end in a divorce.

-With it being a thicker than average copper solvent it takes its time lubricating the barrel and coats a nice even layer.
-We also advise that your clean your brass jags and bronze brushes after using it or they may get eaten away!
+With it being a thicker than average copper solvent, it takes its time lubricating the barrel and coats a nice even layer.
+We also advise that you clean your brass jags and bronze brushes after using it, or they may get eaten away!